Software

 Habitat classification

 Information on relief, habitat types, and benthic composition (e.g. percent cover of benthos types) should be recorded from each deployment (Bennett et al. 2016; Collins et al. 2017), to facilitate investigation of fish-habitat relationships and to enable the sampling field of view to be standardised or controlled for in subsequent data analysis (McLean et al. 2016).
 It is important that these data are annotated consistently and it is recommended that they are mapped to the CATAMI classification scheme (Althaus et al. 2015) and a 0-5 estimate of benthic relief (Polunin & Roberts 1993; Wilson, Graham & Polunin 2007).
 Forward facing imagery can be annotated in a range of software, including TransectMeasure from SeaGIS (seagis.com.au), BenthoBox (https://benthobox.com), CoralNet (https://coralnet.ucsd.edu/), and Squidle+ (https://squidle.org).
-Please see this GitHub repository for the standard operating procedures and QAQC scripts.
+Please see the CheckEM website for the standard operating procedures and QAQC scripts.
 An example of habitat composition and relief annotation schema are also provided.

 Quality control and data curation